GLOBAL MARKETS-Shares, euro numbed by Greek drama

 "But nobody in my view is ready to trade the 'Grexit' view yet.
 The expectation is still that a deal will be reached."

 In the bond market there was also mild caution.
-Benchmark 10-year Italian, Spanish and Portuguese bonds saw yields nudge up between 8 and 11 basis points as investors moved into the traditional safety of German Bunds.
+Benchmark 10-year Italian, Spanish, Portuguese and Greek bonds saw yields nudge up between 7 and 9 basis points as investors moved into the traditional safety of German Bunds.

 "It's a reaction to the IMF withdrawal ... a classic risk-off pattern," said Christian Lenk, a strategist at DZ Bank.